-You may be eligible to receive the California Earned Income Tax Credit (CalEITC) starting with the calendar year 2015 tax year.
-The CalEITC is a refundable state income tax credit for low-income working individuals and families.
-The CalEITC is treated in the same manner as the federal Earned Income Tax Credit (EITC) and generally will not be used to determine eligibility for welfare benefits under California law.
-To claim the CalEITC, even if you do not owe California taxes, you must file a California income tax return and complete and attach the form California Earned Income Tax Credit (Form 3514).
-For information on the availability of the credit, eligibility requirements, how to obtain the necessary California forms, and get help filing, contact the Franchise Tax Board at 1-800-852-5711 or visit CalEITC (ftb.ca.gov/file/personal/credits/california-earned-income-tax-credit.html).
+The refundable California Earned Income Tax Credit (California EITC) and other state and federal antipoverty credits are available to low-income working individuals who earned wage income subject to California withholding or have net earnings from self-employment.
+The California EITC is similar to the federal Earned Income Credit (EIC) but with different income limitations.
+To claim the California EITC or other antipoverty credits, you must file a California income tax return and attach a completed California Earned Income Tax Credit (FTB 3514) form.
+For information on the availability of antipoverty credits, eligibility requirements, and how to obtain the necessary California tax forms or get help filing, visit the Franchise Tax Board (ftb.ca.gov) and search for forms or call 1-800-852-5711.